 The heroism of 25-year-old Petty Officer Second Class Michael Anthony Monsoor in many ways mirrors those of both Murphy and Dunham.
 Like Murphy, Monsoor was a Navy SEAL who died trying to protect his comrades.
 While manning a rooftop machine-gun post in the insurgent-held territory of Ar Ramadi, Monsoor, like Dunham, threw himself atop a grenade to absorb the blast, sparing the lives of three others fighting alongside him.

-Tributes to Monsoor continue to pour in nearly three years after his death, and on April 8th, 2008, his parents received the Medal of Honor on his behalf from President Bush.
+Tributes to Monsoor continue to pour in nearly three years after his death, and on Apr.
+8, 2008, his parents received the Medal of Honor on his behalf from President George W. Bush.

 Sadly, each week more American service members join the hallowed ranks of those killed in action.
 Not every soldier will receive a Medal of Honor and the attention and praise that goes with it, but every soldier leaves a lasting legacy, and their loss is deeply felt by families and friends, by communities and by the nation.